What You Should Know About Living Wills

 6. Do I need an attorney to prepare a Living Will?

 Permissible forms are available from many sources.
-However, an estate attorney can make sure the document meets state law requirements and correctly reflects the signer’s wishes.
+However, an estate planning lawyer will make sure the document satisfies Arizona law and correctly reflects the signer’s wishes.
 Forms purchased at stores and via the Internet sometimes fail to meet these minimum standards.
-It is better to rely on a local attorney, who can help decipher the various choices available.
+It is better to rely on a local lawyer, who can help decipher the various choices available.

 7. Do Living Wills actually work?

 There is considerable research confirming the usefulness of Living Wills.
 But in many cases, they are ignored by health care providers or never even consulted.
-It should be emphasized that a Living Will is not a substitute for clearly communicating one’s medical treatment preferences to a Health Care Agent, personal physician, and family members.
-Whether someone’s intentions are carried out usually depends on the Health Care Agent’s decisions.
+It should be emphasized that a Living Will is not a substitute for clearly communicating one’s medical treatment preferences to a Health Care Agent, personal or attending physician, and family members.
+Whether someone’s intentions are carried out usually depends on whether the Health Care Agent is willing and able to serve as a strong advocate when interacting with health care providers.

 8. Is a Living Will the same thing as a Do-Not-Resuscitate Order?

 No. In Arizona, a Pre-hospital Medical Care Directive (aka “Do-Not-Resuscitate Order” or “DNR”) deals exclusively with medical response to cardiac or respiratory arrest.
 The directive must be printed on orange paper and signed by the patient’s doctor and an independent witness.
-A Living Will in effect authorizes the use of a Do-Not-Resuscitate Order.
+A Living Will in effect authorizes a Health Care Agent to obtain a Do-Not-Resuscitate Order on the patient's behalf when he or she is unable to communicate.

 About the Author